 In order to translate financial statements prepared in foreign currency for operations included in the consolidated financial statements (subsidiaries, branch offices), the temporal method is used initially to translate from the foreign currency into the functional currency where these currencies are different.
 Figures are then translated into the reporting currency (euros) using the modified closing-rate method.
-In this method, all monetary and non-monetary assets and liabilities are translated into the reporting currency date.
+In this method, all monetary and non-monetary assets and liabilities are translated into the reporting currency using the ECB reference rate on the reporting date.
 Income and expenses for the reporting period are translated using the average rate for the period.
 All resulting currency translation differences are recognised in a separate equity item (currency translation reserve) until the foreign operation is derecognised or discontinued.